How to Extract Metadata from Diagrams Using GroupDocs Metadata Java

 Conclusion

-Next Steps: Experiment with different types of documents and explore further features offered by GroupDocs.Metadata.
+Next Steps: Experiment with different diagram formats, explore batch processing, and dive deeper into the advanced features offered by GroupDocs.Metadata.

 Resources